korewireless/OmniCore-Go-SDK/docs/SinkApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetASinkRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetSinkRequest struct via the builder pattern

 Name | Type | Description  | Notes